 Pro tip: Learn how to use Google AdWords Keyword Planner.

 Google Analytics provides your brand with the digital analytics tools so you can track, report and analyze website traffic.

-This data will help you better understand your clients and prospects and provide a better user experience, produce better content and produce strong results from all digital touchpoints.
+This data will help you better understand your clients and prospects.
+Therefore, you can provide a better user experience.
+You can also create better content and produce strong results from all digital touchpoints.

 Google Search Console, formerly known as Google Webmaster Central and Google Webmaster Tools, helps you monitor website performance in the Google search index.

 It provides you with a collection of tools and resources such as which pages on your websites are the most popular.
 You can find and fix website errors, build and submit a sitemap and create a robots.txt file.
 Google Search Console is useful in finding out information such as how many people are visiting your website.
 You can determine how they are finding it.
 And you can discover whether more people are visiting your websites via mobile or desktop.